Karl Zimmerman was named the head men's lacrosse coach on Jan. 10, 2014.

 The Thunder set a new program-best mark with five MIAA wins during the 2016 season, tying for third in the conference in the process.
 Trine ranked as one of the best defensive units in the nation, finishing ninth in the country in goals-against averaged.
 Trine produced a program-best six All-MIAA performers.
 Included among the all-conference performers were three First Team members.

 In his first season, Zimmerman led Trine to their second-consecutive trip to the MIAA playoffs.
 The team produced four All-MIAA performers, including two first team members in Zimmerman's first season at the helm of the program.
-In three seasons under Zimmerman, the Thunder have produced 13 all-conference performers.
+In four seasons under Zimmerman, the Thunder have produced 15 all-conference performers.

 The team has also become a partner of Girl Power 2 Cure in organizing a benefit for the foundation dedicated to raising funds for Rett Syndrome treatment.

 Zimmerman took over the helm of the Thunder program after spending two seasons at the University of Detroit, where he most recently served as the team’s offensive coordinator.
 In Zimmerman’s two years at Detroit, the Titans set program records in points, points per game, goals, assists, assists per game and faceoff-win percentage.

 Zimmerman coached two players who earned Second-Team All-MAAC honors and another two players who earned MAAC All-Rookie honors.
 In addition to Second-Team All-MAAC honors, midfielder Mike Birney also earned Most Outstanding Player at the MAAC Championship under Zimmerman’s guidance.
 Zimmerman helped lead the Titans to MAAC title and appearance in the NCAA Tournament, where Detroit faced Notre Dame.